snu-sf/promising-arm/README.md

 - Axiomatic refines Global-Promising (Theorem 8.1).
 See Theorem `axiomatic_to_promising` in `src/axiomatic/AtoP.v`.

-(Work-in-progress) We are formalising Theorem 8.2 (equivalence of Global-Promising and Promising), 8.3 (Deadlock-freedom of Promising for RISC-V), 8.4 (equivalence of Global-Promising and Extended-Promising), and 8.5 (Deadlock-freedom of Extended-Promising for ARM).
-For Theorem 8.2, Lemma `interference_certify`, `promise_step_certify`, `state_step_certify` in `src/lcertify/Certify.v` will be the key lemmas.
-We think it is straightforward to formalise Theorem 8.3.
-We are planning to formalize Theorem 8.4 and 8.5, which seems technical and non-trivial but feasible.
+- Global-Promising refines Promising (Theorem 8.2).
+See Theorem `certifiec_exec_complete` in `src/lcertify/CertifyComplete.v`.

+- Promising refines Global-Promising (Theorem 8.2).
+See Theorem `certified_exec_sound` in `src/lcertify/Certify.v`.

+- Promising-RISC-V is deadlock-free (Theorem 8.3).
+See Theorem `certified_deadlock_free` in `src/lcertify/CertifyProgressRiscV.v`.

+Theorem 8.4 and 8.5 are unprogressed.